Skip to contents

 M-estimation

-M-estimation is supported for the just-identified CBPS (the default, setting over = FALSE) for all scenarios.
+M-estimation is supported for the just-identified CBPS (the default, setting over = FALSE) for binary and multi-category treatments.
 See glm_weightit() and vignette("estimating-effects") for details.

 Details

 CBPS estimates the coefficients of a generalized linear model (for binary treatments), multinomial logistic regression model (for multi-category treatments), or linear regression model (for continuous treatments) that is used to compute (generalized) propensity scores, from which the weights are computed.
 It involves replacing (or augmenting, in the case of the over-identified version) the standard regression score equations with the balance constraints in a generalized method of moments estimation.
 The idea is to nudge the estimation of the coefficients toward those that produce balance in the weighted sample.
-The just-identified version (with exact = FALSE) does away with the score equations for the coefficients so that only the balance constraints (and the score equation for the variance of the error with a continuous treatment) are used.
+The just-identified version (with exact = FALSE) does away with the score equations for the coefficients so that only the balance constraints are used.
 The just-identified version will therefore produce superior balance on the means (i.e., corresponding to the balance constraints) for binary and multi-category treatments and linear terms for continuous treatments than will the over-identified version.

 Just-identified CBPS is very similar to entropy balancing and inverse probability tilting.
 For the ATT, all three methods will yield identical estimates.
 For other estimands, the results will differ.

-Note that WeightIt provides different functionality from the CBPS package in terms of the versions of CBPS available; for extensions to CBPS (e.g., optimal CBPS, CBPS for instrumental variables, and jointly estimated CBPS for longitudinal treatments), the CBPS package may be preferred.
+Note that WeightIt provides different functionality from the CBPS package in terms of the versions of CBPS available; for extensions to CBPS (e.g., optimal CBPS and CBPS for instrumental variables), the CBPS package may be preferred.
+Note that for longitudinal treatments, CBPS::CBMSM() uses different methods and produces different results from weightitMSM() called with method = "cbps".

 Note